The New Jersey adult-use cannabis sales market was opened at the Verano Zen Leaf dispensary in Elizabeth in Union County this morning.

 “They had medical patients parking by door and rec in back.
 I got right in no wait.
 There was a separate medical desk for in-take and a separate counter when I got inside.
 They knew what was up.
 I asked super specific requests that they did a good job fulfilling.
 I was in and out in 10-15 minutes,” he said.
 “Price and quality is a different story.”

 “The launch of New Jersey’s adult-use marketplace is a major step forward for the cannabis industry.
-It is a privilege to be among the inaugural group of licensees,” said Curaleaf CEO Joe Bayern, said in a press release.
+It is a privilege to be among the inaugural group of licensees,” said Curaleaf CEO Joe Bayern, said in a release.
 “Our local teams look forward to building strong relationships with new consumers while deepening our ties with the medical community.”